mnalk/dataviz-project-template-proposal/README.md

 ## Open Questions
 * 1)I don’t know how to resolve the Y axis due to the large number of countries per year.
 For example, the USA has data from 1985 to 2015?
 (30 years of suicide rate)?
 * 2)I don't know if I should resize something like the bar itself or the font size?
 I still working on this part.
-* 3)I don't know with a large dataset should I change the color for each bar? but the question is how many colores are enough?
+* 3)I don't know with a large dataset should I change the color for each bar? but the question is how many colors can human preserve?